simoore/lwip-server/README.md

 ```

 * With MSYS2, make sure you use the mingw version of cmake since the compilers generate windows paths for dependancies.
 * `ninja -v` executes ninja with the verbose option to see the what commands it is actually executing.
-You can also
-  use `cmake --build .`.

 ## Notes

-* Add ARM GCC toolchain bin to the path in ~/.bash_profile
 * Variables defined in linker script should be referred to as value types, the convention is char, and then referenced
     to get there memory address. <https://sourceware.org/binutils/docs/ld/Source-Code-Reference.html>
 * `main` in the startup script needs to be called via assembly because the compiler does not allow direct calls to main
     in cpp.
 * IP Address 192.168.x.x have been assigned for private networks and is used in this project.
-* Due to many small incompatibilies between MSYS2 and the windows environment, I should learn powershell for automation.
+* Due to many small incompatibilies between MSYS2 and the windows environment, stick with cmd or powershell on windows.
+* I had some dll not found issues in the unit tests.
+Statically linking eliminated these issues.

 ## Network Troubleshooting